meryt/node-rate-limiting-proxy/README.md

 The client must send a header with a unique API key using the header name specified under the RL_API_KEY_HEADER config variable.
 (This defaults to 'api_key'.)
 Failure to do so will cause the request to be rejected with a 400 status.

-The proxy server will add the following headers:
+The proxy server will add the following headers to the response:

 * X-Rate-Limit-Limit -- the rate limit per minute for this resource
 * X-Rate-Limit-Remaining -- the number of requests remaining to this resource in this window